opentoonz/opentoonz_docs/source/using_the_toonz_farm.rst

 The drive where the FARMROOT folder is located has to be shared on the network, giving full control to any user by setting the right permissions.

-When you choose to install the Farm Controller component, the installation program will create for the controller program a Windows Service, named Toonz Farm Controller.
+When you choose to install the Farm Controller component, the installation program will create for the controller program a Windows Service, named **Toonz Farm Controller**.

-When you choose to install the Farm Server component, the installation program will create for the server program a Windows Service, named Toonz Farm Server.
+When you choose to install the Farm Server component, the installation program will create for the server program a Windows Service, named **Toonz Farm Server**.

 .. note:: As the Toonz Farm requires exchanges of data between computers in the network by using TCP/IP protocol, any firewall system that may block access on computer ports has to be disabled.